 The whole henna leaves will not stain your skin, as long as the Lawsone molecule doesn't attract with the keratin.
 Thus, the henna leaves are dried into powder form and then utilized into a mashed paste.

-Henna Powder
+Henna Powder for hair

 Using this way, the lawsone molecule gradually migrates from the henna paste into the outer lair of your skin, creating a stain of your choice.